Aamira-Software-Solutions/Job-Recruit/fullstack_job_1.md

 ### F2.
 Persist State & History

-- Store *every* event in a durable store (SQL, NoSQL, flat file + WAL—your call) so you can reconstruct history.
+- Store *every* event in a durable store (SQL, NoSQL —your call) so you can reconstruct history.
 - Track the **current state** per package (last valid event by timestamp).
 - On service restart, dashboard should rebuild current view from persistence.